 But to become a Japanese translator or interpreter or learn Japanese to watch TV series in the original language may demand years of study.

-Many other factors also define how difficult or easy Japanese will be for you.
-Your mother tongue, your inspiration level, your study habits, etc.
+Many other factors, such as your mother tongue, inspiration level, and study habits, also define how difficult or easy Japanese will be for you.

 For this reason, the question, “Is Japanese a complex language to learn?” doesn’t have a conclusive answer.